agenteo/agenteo.github.com/source/_posts/2020-01-20-make-your-retrospective-facilitation-even-more-effective-here-4-things-to-look-at.md

 ---
 title: Make your retrospective facilitation even more effective?
-Here's 4 values to look at
+Here's 4 things to look at
 layout: post
 comments: true
-image: /assets/article_images/make-your-retrospective-facilitation-even-more-effective-here-4-values-to-look-at/hero.jpg
+image: /assets/article_images/make-your-retrospective-facilitation-even-more-effective-here-4-things-to-look-at/hero.jpg
 og_description: Many factors--specific to your context--can reduce the effectiveness of a retrospective and cause frustration and mistrust in the group.
-In this brief blog post I will describe how psychological safety, purpose, preparation and collaboration can help make your retrospectives even more effective**sharing.
+In this brief blog post I will describe how psychological safety, purpose, preparation and collaboration can help make your retrospectives even more effective**.
 tags:
   - process
 ---